 Administration via a central line is preferable to avoid thrombophlebitis during prolonged infusions.
 However, a large peripheral line is acceptable in the short term until arrangements can be made to place a central line by skilled personnel Acts synergistically with digoxin to control atrial fibrillation.
-Contraindications: heart rate less than 60 bpm, PR interval > 0.24 s, second or third degree AV block, systolic arterial pressure <100 mmHg, for 6h and then 0.5 mg/min to a maximum daily dose of 2.9.
-Stable tacharrhythmias: 150 mg diluted in 5% dextrose to a volume of 20 mL given over 10 min; this can be followed by a further dose of 150 mg if needed.
-Alternatively, a dose of 300 mg in 100 mL 5% dextrose over 1 h can be given.
+Contraindications: heart rate less than 60 bpm, PR interval >0.24 s, second or third degree AV block, systolic arterial pressure <100 mmHg, for 6h and then 0.5 mg/min to a maximum daily dose of 2.9.
+Stable tacharrhythmias: 150 mg diluted in 5% dextrose to a volume of 20mL given over 10 min; this can be followed by a further dose of 150 mg if needed.
+Alternatively, a dose of 300 mg in 100 mL 5% dextrose over 1h can be given.
 Follow with a continuous infusion of 900 mg in 5% dextrose over 24h.
-Maximum recommended dose is 1.2 g in 24h (European data sheet recommendation) although current resuscitation guidelines advocate that up to 2 g in 24h can be used IV 2.5-10 mg at a rate of 1 mg/min Half-life = 6-9 h.
+Maximum recommended dose is 1.2 g in 24h (European data sheet recommended to sith a though current resuscitation guidelines advocate that up to 2 g in 24h can be used IV 2.5-10 mg at a rate of 1 mg/min Half-life = 6-9h.
 Excreted by the kidney, cardioselective, not lipid soluble Hypotension, bronchospasm, negative inotrope and chronotrope, peripheral ischaemia Acute management of supraventricular tachyarrhythmias (including atrial fibrillation and atrial flutter) ACS Angina Hypertension Atenolol

 Drug Indication Side effects Pharmacokinetics Dosing regimen Comments/Cautions/ Contraindications uncontrolled heart failure (once stabilized an oral beta-blocker can be cautiously given), severe chronic obstructive pulmonary disease, history of asthma, severe peripheral vascular disease, Prinzmetal's angina, cocaine and amphetamine toxicity, and phaeochromocytoma Atropine sulphate Bradyarrhythmias Tachycardia, dry Cardiac arrest mouth, blurred (asystole) vision (difficultie with visual accommodation urinary retention constipation Tachycardia, dry mouth, blurred vision (difficulties with visual accommodation), urinary retention, constipation Rapidly cleared from the blood and is distributed throughout the body.
 Incompletely metabolized in the liver and excreted in the urine as unchanged drug and metabolite.
-A half-life of about 4h has been reported Rapidly cleared from IV 0.3-1 mg every 3-5 min the blood and is distributed throughout the body.
-Incompletely ametabolized in the urine as metabolite.
-A half-life of about 4h has been reported Contraindications: angle closure glaucoma (pupillary dilation can increase intraocular pressure), myasthenia gravis, prostatic enlargement (can precipitate urinary retention).
+A half-life of about 4h has been reported Rapidly cleared from IV 0.3-1 mg every 3-5 min the blood and is distributed distributed 0.04 mg/kg body weight.
+During resuscitation IV body.
+Incompletely 3 mg bolus (see metabolized in the urine as unchanged drug and metabolite.
+A half-life of about 4 has been reported Contraindications: angle closure glaucoma (pupillary dilation can increase intraocular pressure), myasthenia gravis, prostatic enlargement (can precipitate urinary retention).
 These effects, however, are not relevant to either the cardiac arrest situation or immediate post-resuscitation care